wp-plugins/itstream/README.txt

 Users can easily embed their videos in page or posts from **Add Media** button, or embed live player from custom button in visual editor.

-This plugin requires a valid itStream account.
+This plugin requires a valid ItStream account.

 = Features =

 - Embed video directly from Add Media button
-- Embed live player from itStream custom button in visual editor
+- Embed live player from ItStream custom button in visual editor

 == Installation ==

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'itStream'
+2. Search for 'ItStream'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard